5-7-day Ontario road trip: Lake Superior's Ontario coast

 Depending on when you are traveling, you should pack for all types of weather.
 Always pack clothes to keep you warm in the evenings and cool winds can blow off the big lake even in the warm summer months.

 If you are traveling in the spring and summer, pack bug repellent.
 At dusk and in the early mornings the bugs can be bad.

 Comfy walking shoes, to ensure that your feet last a whole day.

 Doing a tour of Thunder Bay?
-Download the app for that here.
+Download the app.